 Burglary is a crime of opportunity!
-If you can reduce opportunity, then you can reduce your chances of becoming a victim.
+If you can reduce or eliminate the opportunity, then you can reduce or eliminate your chances of becoming a victim.
 A famous crime of opportunity is found in the movie Kitten with a Whip.
 Ann-Margret's juvenile delinquent character chooses to break into the house of John Forsythe's character.
 She believes the house is empty because the front lawn is littered with at least a week's worth of unopened newspapers.

 Rely on a trusted neighbor to keep a spare key and pick up your mail and newspapers every day while you are on vacation.